godaddy/tartufo/docs/source/examplecleanup.rst

 #.
 Use ``tartufo`` to scan your repository and find any secrets in its history!

    Scan your repo!

    .. note:: The `--fetch/--no-fetch` option for local scans controls whether the local clone is refreshed before scan.
    This should be set to `no-fetch` for this process.
+This is an argument to `scan-local-repo`, not the base `tartufo` command.

    .. code-block:: console